FusionAuth/fusionauth-site/site/_posts/2023-04-13-announcing-fusionauth-1-45.md

 But we wanted to make this even easier.
 For some users, setting up server side code is a hassle.

 FusionAuth now offers a React SDK which communicates with endpoints managed by FusionAuth which will take care of the code exchange.
-They'll set the access token as an `HTTPOnly`, `Secure` cookie, as well as a refresh token if that is requested.
+They'll set the access token as an `HTTPOnly`, `Secure` cookie, as well as a refresh token as a cookie if requested.

 The endpoints the SDK calls are documented.
-You can create your own custom code at the same URLs if you'd prefer, but FusionAuth can be a one-stop shop for your authentication needs, no server side code needed.
+You can create your own custom code at the same URLs if you'd prefer, but FusionAuth is a one-stop shop for your authentication needs, no server side code needed.

 Check out the [React SDK here](https://github.com/FusionAuth/fusionauth-react-sdk/).
 Future SDKs [are planned](https://github.com/FusionAuth/fusionauth-issues/issues/2078) as well.